amaldre/SimSwap_changes/README.md

 Open swap_video_colab.ipynb on Google Colab.

+Run until the last cell to perform the swap on a video or on an image.

 Create a folder and put the source images inside (image and video to swap).

 Change the path in the last cells.